yogesh-studypad/cocos-docs/manual/framework/native/v2/gui/widget/en.md

 ![uitextarea](res/uitextarea.png)

-You need to know the size of a text area, and its alignmet(Use `setTextHorizontalAlignment` to set the align mode: Left, Right and Center), display content, font size and font etc.
+You need to know the size of a text area, and its alignment(Use `setTextHorizontalAlignment` to set the align mode: Left, Right and Center), display content, font size and font etc.

 ### UITextField

-Text Field is a very important widget, it can call device's input system to recive user's input content such as user name and password in a login scene.
+Text Field is a very important widget, it can call device's input system to receive user's input content such as user name and password in a login scene.

 ``` c++
     UITextField* textField = UITextField::create();